Dabhoi Junction railway station: Electrification

 The Pratapnagar–Dabhoi–Chhotaudepur line is now fully electrified.
-And Miyagam Karjan-Dabhoi gauge conversation + electrification works are done as on February 2023.
+And Miyagam Karjan-Dabhoi gauge conversation + electrification works are done as in February 2023.

-Now Pratapnagar–Dabhoi–Ektanagar (Kevadiya) line has been electrified.
+Now the Pratapnagar–Dabhoi–Ektanagar (Kevadiya) line has been electrified.
 This new line was inaugurated on 17 January 2021.

 Chhotaudepur–Alirajpur–Dhar new line + electrification work is in progress.
-It is expected to be completed in mid-2023.
+It is expected to be completed in end-2024.